LiorVainer/4rest/README.md

 ## Description

-<strong>4rest (Forest)</strong> is a promise based, HTTP REST Client built on top of [`axios`](https://www.npmjs.com/package/axios) and [`cachios`](https://www.npmjs.com/package/cachios) packages suggesting easy to use and extensively customizable and configurable service with CRUD methods and type safe requests to API.
+<strong>4rest (Forest)</strong> is a promise based, HTTP REST Client built on top of [`axios`](https://www.npmjs.com/package/axios) package suggesting easy to use and extensively customizable and configurable service with CRUD methods and type safe requests to API.

 <br />